ome/omero-documentation/omero/sysadmins/index.rst

 Upgrading
 *********

-Starting with OMERO 5.6, separate OMERO.server and OMERO.web installations
+Starting with OMERO 5.6, OMERO.server and OMERO.web installations
-are assumed throughout the documentation, each with its own virtualenv.
-A combined installation is still possible.
+are assumed to be separate throughout documentation, each with its own virtualenv. and installation directory.

 .. toctree::
     :maxdepth: 1
     :titlesonly:

+    python3-migration
     server-upgrade
     omeroweb-upgrade
-    python3-migration

 .. _server_upgrading: